DVidal0/SOC-Lab/README.md

 <h1>Home SOC</h1>

 <h2>Description</h2>
-The project consists on a basic home SOC lab made with a VM from Azure open to the internet.
+The project consists on a basic home SOC lab made with a VM from Azure.
+We will get the attacks by deactivating all security measures and making the VM fully open to the internet.
 <br/>

 <h2>Objectives</h2>